Filter by Kategorier

 Villa Maria Serena

-Just a few hundred meters from the Italian border lies this aristocratic villa from 1882, designed by the acclaimed …
+Just a few hundred meters from the Italian border is this aristocratic villa from 1882, designed by the renowned ...

 Museum Jean Cocteau

-This museum is located right at the waterfront and is dedicated to the French artist and author Jean Cocteau (1889-1963).
+Located right on the waterfront, this museum is dedicated to the influential French artist and writer Jean Cocteau (1889-1963).